 Best in restyling fade waves, recommended for thick hair and stubborn tresses that never held a curl

 Waves falling out of pattern requires special restyling, that’s when this WavEnforcer brush comes in handy. exactly how it sounds like, it enforces hair to compel to waves.
-Even if you have those abrasive hair that’s difficult to tame, the firm deep bristles got your hair covered.
+Even if you have that abrasive hair that’s difficult to tame, the firm deep bristles got your hair covered.
 The key lies in the premium quality natural boar bristles made without fillers.

-Additionally, the bristles are also meant to stimulate scalp’s moisture production to add a noticeable luster and a hair that is smooth to the feel.
-This version of WavEnforcer’s boar brush comes without handle for easy palm grip.
+Additionally, the bristles are also meant to stimulate the scalp’s moisture production to add a noticeable luster and a hair that is smooth to the feel.
+This version of WavEnforcer’s boar brush comes without a handle for easy palm grip.